 Break out the layout pads and try drawing and sketching ideas to start with.
-We brainstorm everything among everybody - Toast projects start life on layout pads with pencils and pens.
-What we don't do is take a brief, go away for two weeks and then present three concepts to see which one the client hates the least.
+Share all your ideas among everybody, rather than taking a brief away for two weeks and then presenting three concepts to see which one the client hates the least.

 08. Keep what works